szetyng/HLP5/documentation.md

 <!-- Btw, **should implement more tests**.
 Make sure that all the instructions have been tested.
 Similarly for parsing or no?
 If not implementing random tests, mention why (?) - left for last. -->

-The robustness of the module's ability to execute or reject assembly lines are tested with a list of unit tests in `execUnitTest`.
+The robustness of the module's ability to execute or reject assembly lines is tested with a list of unit tests in `execUnitTest`.
 The execution is being tested against VisUAL, which is run using the [framework] provided by Dr Tom Clarke and called in `VisualMemUnitTest`.
 Several changes have been made to this framework, detailed below.
-The `VisOutput` from running VisUAL is processed and packaged into `DataPath` fields so that they can be tested with `Expecto`.
+The `VisOutput` from running VisUAL is processed and packaged into appropriate `DataPath` fields so that they can be tested with the output from the `Memory` module using `Expecto`.

 In Load/Store memory instructions, it is important for the ARM simulator to not mess with memory addresses that are not being specifically allocated for data usage.
 VisUAL also does not allow access to memory locations that are not word-aligned (not applicable to LDRB/STRB), a practice followed by this ARM simulator .
 Thus, `execErrorUnitTest` is used to check for such cases.
 Btw does it check for poor formats?